radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec clients and servers SHOULD implement session resumption.
 Implementations supporting session resumption MUST cache data during the initial full handshake, sufficient to allow authorization decisions to be made during resumption.
-For RadSec servers, this should preferably be done using stateless session resumption as specified in {{!RFC5077}}, to reduce the resource usage for cached data.
+For RadSec servers, this should preferably be done using stateless session resumption as specified in {{?RFC5077}} for TLS 1.2 or {{RFC8446}} for TLS 1.3, to reduce the resource usage for cached data.

 When establishing a (D)TLS connection with session resumption, both client and server MUST re-authorize the connection by using the original, cached data.
 In particular, this includes the X.509 certificate (when using a PKIX trust model) as well as any policies associated with that identity such as restrictions on source IP address.